DavideBuffelli/A-Deep-Learning-Model-for-Personalised-Human-Activity-Recognition/README.md

 # A Deep Learning Model for Personalised Human Activity Recognition

 This repository contains the code I developed for my Master's Degree in Computer Engineering thesis.
-I graduated with the highest degree at the University of Padova and I was supervised by professor Fabio Vandin.
+I graduated with honours at the University of Padova, where I was supervised by professor Fabio Vandin.

 You can find my thesis at the following link: [http://tesi.cab.unipd.it/62146/](http://tesi.cab.unipd.it/62146/)

+__Please refer at the following repository: <https://github.com/DavideBuffelli/TrASenD> for a more updated version, and a link to a paper version of this work.__

 ## Cite